 Dishwasher Detergent

-To clean the drip pans with dishwasher detergent, place the pans in a large pot, and cover them with water and ½ cup of dishwasher detergent.
-Bring the water to a boil, reduce the temperature to low, and let the pans simmer for 30 minutes.
+Place the pans in a large stockpot.
+Fill the pot with water until the pans are covered.
+Add 1/2 cup of dishwasher detergent (powder or liquid).
+Bring the water to a boil, then reduce heat and simmer for 30 minutes.

 Oven Cleaner